 Needle point syringe.
 Ideal for precision placement of the glue between sleepers and most importantly not on the rail heads.

-How to ballast N or OO gauge model railway track, Summary
+How to ballast N or OO, HO gauge model train track, summary

 - Ballasting isn’t difficult but can be time-consuming.